- Ages 0-12

 Yes, there is an onsite restaurant and snacks are available.

-The Blake Museum has not told us if they are fully wheelchair friendly.
+No, The Blake Museum is not wheelchair friendly.

-The Blake Museum has not told us if they are fully pushchair friendly.
+No, The Blake Museum have stated they are not pushchair friendly.

 The Blake Museum has not told us if they are dog friendly.